vincentclaes/datajob/README.md

     cd examples/data_pipeline_simple
     datajob deploy --stage dev --config datajob_stack.py

-After running the commands, the code of the 3 tasks are deployed to a glue job and the glue jobs are orchestrated using step functions.
+After running the `deploy` command, the code of the 3 tasks are deployed to a glue job and the glue jobs are orchestrated using step functions.
 Go to the AWS console to the step functions service, look for `data-pipeline-simple` and click on "Start execution"

 ![DataPipelineSimple](assets/data-pipeline-simple.png)

 Follow up on the progress.
-Once the pipeline is finished you can pull it back down by using the command:
+Once the pipeline is finished you can pull down the pipeline by using the command:

     datajob destroy --stage dev --config datajob_stack.py